 Nobel Prize for Peace awarded to journalists Maria Ressa and Dmitry Muratov

-Ressa and Muratov received the award ‘for their efforts to safeguard freedom of expression, which is a precondition for democracy and lasting peace’.
+Ressa and Muratov received the award for their work to ‘safeguard freedom of expression’, the award committee said.

-Journalists Maria Ressa and Dmitry Muratov were awarded the Nobel Prize for Peace on Friday for their work exposing authoritarianism and abuse of power.
+Journalists Maria Ressa and Dmitry Muratov were awarded the Nobel Prize for peace on Friday for their work exposing authoritarianism and abuse of power.

 Ressa, a citizen of the Philippines, co-founded Rappler, a digital media company for investigative journalism, in 2012.
 Muratov, a Russian national, is the editor-in-chief and co-founder of independent newspaper Novaja Gazeta.

-Ressa and Muratov received the prize “for their efforts to safeguard freedom of expression, which is a precondition for democracy and lasting peace”, the Nobel award committee in a statement.
+Ressa and Muratov received the prize “for their efforts to safeguard freedom of expression”, the Nobel award committee said in a statement.

-The Norwegian Nobel Committee noted that Ressa “uses freedom of expression to expose abuse of power, use of violence and growing authoritarianism in her native country”.
+The Norwegian Nobel Committee said that Ressa “uses freedom of expression to expose abuse of power, use of violence and growing authoritarianism in her native country”.

-It said that she “focused critical attention on the [Philippines President Rodrigo] Duterte regime’s controversial, murderous anti-drug campaign”.
+The committee said that she had focused on criticism of Philippines President Rodrigo Duterte’s “controversial, murderous anti-drug campaign”.

+Ressa told NDTV in an interview: “We must make sure we keep democracy alive.
+We do get the democracy we deserve.”

+She added: “News organisations have lost their gatekeeping powers to technology platforms, which have made facts debatable.
+I think this [the Nobel] is a recognition of the importance of facts in any shared reality to find solutions.”

+Ressa said the Nobel committee has also recognised how difficult it has been to hold those in power accountable.
+“At the same time, it [the recognition] will give us more energy to craft the years ahead,” she added.

-The committee said that Muratov “has for decades defended freedom of speech in Russia under increasingly challenging conditions”.
+Meanwhile for Muratov ,the Nobel committee said the journalist has defended the right to freedom of speech for decades in Russia “under increasingly challenging conditions”.

 “Novaja Gazeta’s fact-based journalism and professional integrity have made it an important source of information on censurable aspects of Russian society rarely mentioned by other media,” the committee said.

-The committee also noted that since the newspaper began operations, six of its journalists have been killed.
+The committee also noted that since Novaja Gazeta began operations, six of its journalists have been killed.